Teen Girls Group

 You feel like you’ve tried everything.
 You push your daughter out of her comfort zone, you constantly praise her, you walk on eggshells to avoid giving any feedback that could be viewed as criticism.
 Unfortunately, without a stable view of self, many teens turn to unhealthy coping skills like isolation, self-harm, and even substance abuse to cope.

 I’m Meghan Renzi, founder of Therapy and Mindfulness Practices.
-I have worked as a teen therapist in various settings for the past 8 years.
-I have seen first hand how group therapy can help teen girls to connect, relate and see that they are not alone!
+I have worked teens in various mental health and school settings for over 10 years.
+I have seen first hand how group therapy can help teen girls to connect, relate, and see that they are not alone!

 Feedback from past group members:

-“If I am having a bad week, I know it is going to be okay because I can share about it in group”
+“If I am having a bad week, I know it is going to be okay because I can share about it in the group”

 “I never knew that other people felt this way.”

 “It is so cool hearing what you (group members) have to say because it is a totally different perspective!”

 - To become aware of new ways to challenge her inner critic.

 - How to create healthy relationships and learn to set boundaries.

 - Positive coping skills for dealing with uncomfortable emotions.